jemd321/Bioinformatics-Suite/README.md

 Bioinformatics-Suite
 ======================

 Welcome to Bioinformatics Suite.
-This program is intended as a personal project to support my learning of C# and WPF with MVVM, particularly of concepts such as dependency injection,loosely coupled structure and scalability.
+This application is a toolkit for manipulating DNA, RNA and protein sequences, and converting them between different formats.

-This application is a toolkit for manipulating DNA, RNA and protein sequences via conversion between commonly used bioinformatic formats, finding the results of various processes such as translation, restriction digest products and open reading frames.
+This program is intended as a personal project to learn C#, WPF with MVVM, PRISM and design concepts such as dependency injection, loosely coupled/modular structure and scalability.

 Sample sequences for demonstration are available in the BioinformaticsSuite.Module/Resources folder.